Cyber4All/circleci-aws/README.md

 # circleci-aws

-Docker image for use in CircleCI jobs to deploy to AWS services
+Docker image for use in CircleCI jobs to deploy to AWS

 Includes Docker and AWS Cli